cysouw/diathesis/text/c05_preverbs.md

 - *ver* : *spät, früh*

-### --- Unaccusative alternations --- {.unnumbered}
+### --- Patientive alternations --- {.unnumbered}

-Some intransitives without valency change show a peculiar phenomenon when prefixed: they become more patient-like in that the participle can be used attributively (one of the characteristics often discussed under the heading of 'unaccusativity').
+Some intransitives show a peculiar phenomenon when prefixed: they are still intransitive but become more patient-like in that the participle can be used attributively (one of the characteristics often discussed under the heading of the 'unaccusative hypothesis', see [@sec:participles-restrictions]).
 For example, the verbs *schlafen* 'to sleep' [@next a] and *einschlafen* 'to fall asleep' [@next b] are both intransitive.
 However, only *eingeschlafen* can be used attributively [@next c,d], see [@sec:preverb-intransitive-with-unaccusative].

 ::: ex
 a.
 Der Junge schläft.
 b.
 Der Junge schläft ein.
+d.  ^* Der geschlafene Junge schnarcht.
 c.
-Der eingeschlafene Junge ...
+Der eingeschlafene Junge schnarcht.
-d.  ^* Der geschlafene Junge ...
 :::

 There is a small group of transitive nominative-accusative verbs that show the same effect with attributive participles.
 These verbs, like *merken/bemerken* 'to become aware of' [@next a,b], do not show a valency difference.
 Yet, there is a difference in that the participle of the prefixed *bemerken* can be used as attributive adjective, while the participle of the non-prefixed *merken* cannot [@next c,d], see [@sec:preverb-transitive-with-unaccusative].

 ::: ex
 a.
 Ich merke den Wind.
 b.
-Ich bemerke den Wind.
+Ich bemerke den Fehler.
+d.  ^* Der gemerkte Wind war schlimm.
 c.
-Der bemerkte Wind ...
+Der bemerkte Fehler war schlimm.
-d.  ^* Der gemerkte Wind ...
 :::

 ### [ N | N ] Preverb intransitives with patient-like subject {#sec:preverb-intransitive-with-unaccusative}

 Many verbs describing natural processes remain intransitive when prefixed, like *blühen* 'to blossom' and *verblühen* 'to wither' [@next a,b].
-The participle of these verbs can be used attributively when prefixed [@next c], but not without prefix [@next d].
+The participle of these verbs can be used attributively when prefixed [@next d], but not without prefix [@next c].
 Also note that the auxiliary in the perfekt changes between *sein* and *haben* for these verbs.

 ::: ex
 a.
 Die Blüme hat geblüht.
 b.
 Die Blume ist verblüht.
+d.  ^* Die geblühte Blume ist immer noch schön.
 c.
-Die verblühte Blume ...
+Die verblühte Blume ist immer noch schön.
-d.  ^* Die geblühte Blume ...
 :::

 **Attested Verbs**